ForeSight-Research-Unlimited/Strategies-and-Backtesting/Project1/read_me.txt

-Basic functions on data retrieval and processing
+Infrastructure for retrieval of data and efficient backtesting